The Best Humidifiers for Dry Winter Air: A Quiet, Sleep-Friendly Buying Guide

 Why Dry Winter Air Impacts Daily Comfort

 When outdoor temperatures drop, cold air holds less moisture.
-Once that air is heated indoors, relative humidity can fall well below comfortable levels.
-Many homes operate in the 25–30% range during winter, while most people feel best closer to 40–60%.
+Once that air is heated indoors, relative humidity can fall below a comfortable range.
+This can make a room feel dry, static, and less pleasant during long winter evenings.

 Understanding Humidifier Types